veekaybee/what_are_embeddings/README.md

 1. Fork the repo and create your branch from `main`.
 2. Make your changes in your fork.
 3. Make sure that your LaTeX document compiles.
-The GH action that triggers the PDF is set to run on PR.
+The GH action that triggers the PDF is set to run on PR into main.
 4. Ensure that the document compiles to a PDF correctly and inspect the output.
 5. Make sure your code lints.
 6. Issue that pull request!